The water quality at Wall Lake is tested several times a year by two organizations.

 1. Professional Lake Management (PLM).
 PLM tests our water in the spring and late summer.

-2. Alan Freid, former GWLA President, performs various water quality testing throughout the year and coordinates data gathering using MiCorps' Cooperative Lake Monitoring protocols and the Michigan Department of Environmental Quality.
+2. Alan Freid, former GWLA President, and current board member, performs various water quality testing throughout the year and coordinates data gathering using MiCorps' Cooperative Lake Monitoring protocols and the Michigan Department of Environmental Quality.